Here’s a compilation of museums that are a must-visit for anybody seeking to know more about Gandhi.

 The Entrance Gallery includes nearly 285 photographs of Mahatma Gandhi in a chronological order, divided under ten phases, with write-ups for each phase–from childhood upto his final arrival in Delhi in 1947; the walking stick used by Mahatma Gandhi for the Salt March from 12 March to 5 April, 1930; relics of Mahatma Gandhi (items of personal use, books, microscope used by him to study leprosy germs, rosary, pens, three wise monkeys of Bapu, sandals, watches etc.) ; family tree of Mahatma Gandhi, upto great-grand children; Khadi ‘Sari’ presented by Mahatma Gandhi and Kasturba to Indira Gandhi on her marriage in 1942 and more.

 Art Gallery with 40 selected paintings, sketches, sculpture pieces, and special pieces of art in wood, embroidery, metal wire, groundnut shells, etc. on Mahatma Gandhi

-The one thing I really like about this Museum is the comprehensive website though it does not have working sub-links.
 The museum showcases artefacts that are symbolic of Gandhi’s relationship with Bengal and its people; and his love for them.
 The collections includes videos, photographs, letters, and objects used by Gandhi during his stay in Bengal.
 You’d also find hand-spun samples of threads by Gandhi and Kasturba.